vanatteveldt/rsyntax/README.md

 a data.frame format.
 To facilitate this understanding, the plot\_tree function visualizes the dependency tree, together with a given selection of columns from the data (see working paper for why this is possible for most types of dependency trees).
-We don’t show the visualization in this readme, because rsyntax creates a PDF that’s shown in the viewer panel, and at this moment I’m too lazy to figure out how to make this work in the readme markdown.

 ``` r
 plot_tree(tokens, token, lemma, upos)